Project-Saphi/Saphira/documentation/development.md

 - `WithPageSize` - Allows you to specify how many items per page you want to show
 - `WithRenderPageCallback` - Allows you to provide a callback function that is triggered every time the page changes
 - `WithCustomId` - Allows you to provide a custom ID for your pagination
+- `WithFilter` - Allows you to provide a custom filter to control who can interact with the pagination

 The callback function needs to return an `EmbedBuilder` - this is currently a design limitation since I mostly use embeds for data display and it's my primary use case.